ucx

 Inserts multiple items to the list at the specified index.

-If index equals the list size, this is effectively cxListAddArray().
+If the index equals the list size, this is effectively cxListAddArray().

 This method is usually more efficient than invoking cxListInsert() multiple times.